James Lapine: Career

-Lapine has also directed dramas, including Dirty Blonde, which ran Off-Broadway and then on Broadway in 2000.
-Conceived by Claudia Shear and Lapine and written by Shear with direction by Lapine, Ben Brantley called Lapine's direction "stylish and compassionate".
+Lapine has also directed dramas, including Dirty Blonde, which ran off-Broadway and then on Broadway in 2000.
+Conceived by Claudia Shear and Lapine, and written by Shear with direction by Lapine, Ben Brantley called Lapine's direction "stylish and compassionate".
 Lapine was nominated for the Tony Award and Drama Desk Award for Best Direction of a Play.

 Lapine directed the 2012 Broadway revival of Annie.
 He wrote a stage adaption of the Moss Hart autobiography Act One, which premiered on Broadway at the Lincoln Center Vivian Beaumont Theater in April 2014.

 Lapine wrote the book for and directed the new musical Flying Over Sunset.
 A staged singing/reading was presented at the Vineyard Arts Project (Martha's Vineyard) in August 2015.
 The composer is Tom Kitt and lyrics are by Michael Korie.
-The musical premiered on Broadway at the Vivian Beaumont Theater on November 11, 2021 in previews with the official opening scheduled for December 13.
+The musical premiered on Broadway at the Vivian Beaumont Theater on November 11, 2021, in previews with the official opening scheduled for December 13.
 The production was originally scheduled to open on April 16, 2020, but was postponed due to the COVID-19 pandemic.

 In 1991, Lapine directed his first film, Impromptu, which has a screenplay by his wife, Sarah Kernochan.
-The story revolves around the romance of George Sand and Chopin, and stars Judy Davis and Hugh Grant.
+The story revolves around the romance of George Sand and Frédéric Chopin, and stars Judy Davis and Hugh Grant.
 He followed with Life With Mikey, with Michael J. Fox for Disney.
 In 1993, he directed Passion, starring the original Broadway cast, for television.
 He directed the film version of Anne Tyler's novel Earthly Possessions, starring Susan Sarandon and Stephen Dorff, for HBO in 1999.
 He wrote the screenplay for Disney's film version of Into the Woods (2014), directed by Rob Marshall.
 He wrote and directed the film Custody in 2016 with Viola Davis, Hayden Panettiere, and Catalina Sandino Moreno.

 Lapine received the 2015 Mr. Abbott Award at a special gala on October 19, 2015.
 The award is presented by the Stage Directors and Choreographers Foundation "in recognition of a lifetime of exceptional achievement in the theatre."
 Lapine's book Putting It Together: How Stephen Sondheim and I Created Sunday in the Park with George was released on August 3, 2021, and reviewed by Alan Cumming in a cover story in the New York Times Book Review on August 8, 2021.

 Personal life

 Lapine is married to American screenwriter and director Sarah Kernochan.
 The couple's daughter is food writer Phoebe Lapine.
 James Lapine's niece, Sarna Lapine, directed the 2016 concert version and the 2017 Broadway revival of Sunday in the Park with George.

+Lapine is Jewish, and several of his works explore Jewish and Jewish-American identity and culture.